7 people wounded in late-night shootout at Lake and Lyndale in south Minneapolis

-Seven people were hit by gunfire Thursday shortly after midnight during a shootout at one of Minneapolis' most heavily traveled intersections, authorities said.
+Seven people were hit by gunfire Thursday shortly after midnight during a shootout outside a bar at one of Minneapolis' most heavily traveled intersections, authorities said.

-One person was in critical condition, five were in serious condition and one was in good condition, and all were expected to survive from gunfire that erupted about 12:20 a.m. on S. Lyndale Avenue just south of W. Lake Street, police said.
+One person was in critical condition, five were in serious condition and one was in good condition, and all were expected to survive from gunfire that erupted about 12:20 a.m. outside the Side Chick bar on S. Lyndale Avenue just south of W. Lake Street, police said.

 Numerous calls to 911 sent officers to "a very chaotic scene," where three gunshot victims were located, read a statement from police.